whisperrnote/whisperrchat-b82a8ded/FEATURE_COMPARISON.md

 - **Creator-owned** platform (DAO governance)
 - **Interoperable** with the entire Web3 ecosystem

-WhisperChat isn't just a messaging app—it's the **social layer for Web3**.
+Tenchat isn't just a messaging app—it's the **social layer for Web3**.

 ---